 Riverside promotes cultural diversity and the rights of all patients to practice their own beliefs, rituals and traditions.
 All religions are respected, and all personal spiritual advisors are welcome to visit at any time.

-We realize the importance of spiritual care for our patients and their families, and our staff will be willing to assist you in obtaining the contact information of local spiritual care providers, or to accommodate any special requests.
+We realize the importance of spiritual care for our patients and their families, and our staff will be willing to assist you with contact information, or to accommodate any special requests.

 Items to Bring from Home